pawelstempak/Octopus-CMS/README.md

 3. Go to URL https://yourdomain.com/INSTALL/install.php
 4. Complete the database connection data and create backend user.
 5. Thats it.
 Create your website.

+## Bugs, issues and suggestions
+If you discover any bugs or issues with Octopus CMS, please inform me at pawelstempak@gmail.com.

+## License

+The Octpus CMS is open-sourced software licensed under the [MIT license](https://opensource.org/licenses/MIT).